fortran-lang/fortran-lang.org/learn/intrinsics/VERIFY.md

 ## __Standard__

-Fortran 95 and later, with KIND argument - Fortran 2003 and later
+Fortran 95 and later, with __kind__ argument - Fortran 2003 and later

 ## __See Also__